Karzai says NATO failed as 18-hour Kabul attack ends

 The assault, which began with attacks on embassies, a supermarket, a hotel and the parliament, was one of the most serious on the capital since U.S.-backed Afghan forces removed the Taliban from power in 2001.

+However, U.S. Secretary of State Hillary Clinton spoke to Pakistan’s foreign minister about their shared responsibility to confront militants following Sunday’s attacks in Afghanistan, the State Department said in a statement on Monday.

+Clinton also discussed the “next steps in the US-Pakistani dialogue” following the conclusion of a Pakistani parliamentary review, State Department Victoria Nuland said.

-Taliban spokesman Zabihullah Mujahid said the assaults in Kabul and three eastern provinces marked the beginning of a new warm-weather fighting season.
+Mujahid, the Taliban spokesman, said the assaults in Kabul and three eastern provinces marked the beginning of a new warm-weather fighting season.

 “These attacks are the beginning of the spring offensive and we had planned them for months,” Mujahid told Reuters.